Many insurance companies provide partial hearing aid coverage, and state-mandated insurance coverage has been expanding.

 Medicare

 Medicare doesn’t cover hearing aids or fees related to the fitting of hearing aids.
-However, Medicare Part B covers up to 80% of diagnostic hearing and balance exams if ordered by a doctor or other health care provider, and after you meet the Part B deductible.
+However, after you meet the Part B deductible ($283 in 2026), Medicare Part B covers 80% of the Medicare-approved amount for (1) one audiologist visit every 12 months without a doctor’s order, for non-acute hearing conditions or diagnostic services related to surgically implanted hearing devices, and (2) diagnostic hearing and balance exams ordered by a doctor or other health care provider to determine whether you need medical treatment.
 If you have a Medicare Advantage Plan (aka, Part C), it might include coverage for hearing aids and hearing-related exams and services, so check with your insurance provider.

-Legislators have made several attempts to include hearing aid benefits in Medicare, the most recent being in 2021.
+Legislators have made several attempts to include hearing aid benefits in Medicare, but to date no bill has passed.
 In the event Medicare eventually does provide hearing aid coverage, it will most likely be similar to a Medicare Advantage Plan, available to “individuals diagnosed with moderately severe, severe, or profound hearing loss.”

 Medicaid

 Medicaid coverage of hearing aids for eligible adults varies by state.
 Many states cover hearing exams, diagnostic testing, hearing therapy, hearing aids, hearing aid fitting, hearing item repairs, and more, though limitations may apply.
 Since reimbursement rates are low, you might not have access to the highest technology level.
-HLAA has compiled a detailed overview of Medicaid coverage.
+Please refer to HLAA's Medicaid coverage overview.

 Department of Veterans Affairs